 Kothagudem Thermal Power Station

 Kothagudem Thermal Power Station is a 1,680-megawatt (MW) coal-fired power station in Telangana, formerly Andhra Pradesh, India.

-The undated satellite photo below shows the power station at Paloncha in Andhra Pradesh, India.
+The undated satellite photo below shows the power station at Paloncha in Telangana, India.

 The plant has been divided into six stages.
 According to the India Central Electricity Authority, the last unit of the plant (U-11 of 500 MW) was "commissioned successfully (Full load)" on June 26, 2011.